Charlenelzq/ICT2214_Project/README.md

    - Comment/uncomment the necessary sections in the provided script based on the target.

 ## Login Credentials
+- if using our website, you may use any ONE of the credentials listed

 | Target | Username | Password |
 |--------|----------|----------|